samanthaming/samanthaming.com/articles/pictorials/how-to-remove-all-falsy-values-from-an-array.md

-# How to Remove All Falsy Values from an Array
+# How to Remove All Falsy Values from an Array in JavaScript

 This is one of my favorite algorithm challenge!
 Because it covers a fundamental topic of JavaScript.
 And how that knowledge is used to solve this problem.
 Let's go!